-Our trained camp staff that will:
+Our trained camp staff will:

-- Lead merit badge and Brownsea programs. - Lead programs that require trained or certified instructors such as rifle ranges, climbing towers, Project COPE, or aquatics activities. - Coordinate camp-wide activities that help build a larger camp community like campfires and competitions. - unit's use of the camps facilities and activities.
+- Lead merit badge and Brownsea programs. - Lead programs that require trained or certified instructors such as rifle ranges, climbing towers, Project COPE, or aquatics activities. - Coordinate camp-wide activities that help build a larger camp community like campfires and competitions.

+Help you develop a schedule that coordinates your unit's use of the camps facilities and activities.